countzero/responsive_apache_directory_listing/README.md

 * Title shows current path location
 * Denies navigation outside the root level

-Feel free to try the [demo](http://finnrudolph.de/fileadmin/content/blog/2014/responsive_apache_directory_listing/demo/) to see some running code.
+Try a [demo](http://finnrudolph.de/fileadmin/content/blog/2014/responsive_apache_directory_listing/demo/) to see some running code.

 Installation
 ------------

-###Download
+###1.
+Download

 Download the [latest version](https://github.com/countzero/responsive_apache_directory_listing/releases) and unpack it to a nice place on your machine.

-###Upload
+###2.
+Upload

-Upload the `.htaccess` file and the `public` directory to a location on your Apache webserver.
+Upload the `.htaccess` file and the `public` directory to a location on your Apache web server.

-###Configuration
+###3.
+Configure

 Open the [.htaccess](https://github.com/countzero/responsive_apache_directory_listing/blob/master/.htaccess#L12) file with an text editor of your choice.
-Change the value of the environment variable `ROOT_PATH` to the path on your Apache webserver.
+Change the value of the environment variable `ROOT_PATH` to the path on your Apache web server.

 Open the [configuration_helper.php](https://github.com/countzero/responsive_apache_directory_listing/blob/master/public/configuration_helper.php) in your browser.
 Copy the content of the ".htaccess" textarea to the configuration section in the [.htaccess](https://github.com/countzero/responsive_apache_directory_listing/blob/master/.htaccess#L113) file.